Wait, Wario... What was-a death like? Ghost of Wario:

 - Happens to mooks (their sprites are flipped upside down) if they're hit by a fireball (except Super Mario World), vegetable, raccoon tail, starman, cape...

-- After a long while, this returns in New Super Mario Bros.. and New Super Mario Bros.
-Wii.
+- After a long while, this returns in New Super Mario Bros., now while Mario is flipped upside down.

-- Also makes a return in Super Mario 3D Land, which is remarkable because it's the first 3D Mario game to apply this trope.
+- Also makes a return in Super Mario 3D Land and Super Mario 3D World, which is remarkable because they're the first 3D Mario games to apply this trope.

 - In the Yoshi's Island series games, while Yoshi would normally lose lives by having Baby Mario taken away from him, if he falls into a pit of lava, he will die this way.